ladybug-tools/dynosaur/README.md

 ## roadmap
 - [x] copy the code available in honeybee's revit.py and put it in a python library structure.
 - [x] review current open issues on honeybee repository about extracting room geometry!
 Anton has also made a number of changes to code after testing a number of rooms.
-- [ ] adapt Michal's dynamo script for simplifying window geometries for fast calculation method.
+- [x] adapt Michal's dynamo script for simplifying window geometries for fast calculation method.
+[I decided against this one!]
 - [ ] add non-geometrical data to dynosaur!
 - [ ] hopefully by the time Autodesk opens their Room API and we can let dynosaur to happily become extinct!